PyRigi/PyRigi/doc/development/howto.md

 (as suggested in the documentation) to modify the files in place.
 Another, more stringent, tool is [`black`](https://black.readthedocs.io).

+### Testing

+Tests are extremely important to guarantee the realiability of code.
+Please create tests for the functionalities that you implement and place them in the `test` folder, within the appropriate file.
+Each test should be in the form of a method starting with `test_`.

 ## Documentation

 We aim to have the package well-documented.